Anatomy of Separation

 You are responsible to speak truth, even when it's costly.
 And you're responsible to speak it in love—with gentleness, respect, and genuine care for the other person's good.
 Truth without love is harsh; love without truth is deceptive.
 Both are your responsibility.

-"Speaking the truth in love, we may grow up into Him in all things, who is the head, the Christ" (Ephesians 4:15)
+"but speaking the truth in love, we may grow up into Him in all things, who is the head, the Christ," (Ephesians 4:15)5.
+Maintaining Your Calling

 You are responsible to continue in the work God has given you, regardless of relationship outcomes.
 Don't let broken relationships derail your faithfulness to God.
 The blind man continued his testimony; Paul continued his mission; Jesus went to the cross.
 You keep going.

-"But none of these things move me; nor do I count my life dear to myself, so that I may finish my race with joy, and the ministry which I received from the Lord Jesus" (Acts 20:24)
+"But I make account of nothing, nor do I hold my life precious to myself, so that I might finish my course with joy, and the ministry which I received from the Lord Jesus, to solemnly testify the gospel of the grace of God."
+(Acts 20:24)6.
+Appropriate Boundaries

 You are responsible to maintain boundaries that protect you from ongoing harm and that reflect reality.
 If someone is unsafe, you don't give them access.
 If someone has proven untrustworthy, you don't extend trust.
 Boundaries aren't punishment—they're wisdom.